96ready/ready96/README.md

 **This codebase was derived from City72**.
 An example of a deployed site is [safegnv.org](http://safegnv.org).
 For more information about the toolkit, visit [toolkit.sf72.org](http://toolkit.sf72.org).

+**License and Copying:**
+The **code is open source** and licensed under the MIT license.
+The **photos are copyright** and belong to their respective photographer.
+The photos are used with permission on the Ready96 only and may only be used on other instances with permission from the photographer.

 **Differences (Drift from City72):**

 • This codebase is set up so that all the text strings come from a locale file.

 • This site is less reliant on a content management system (CMS).
-Instead, you would customize the site by editing image files and the locale file.
-This difference affords translation and customization with a pretty basic knowledge of HTML and CSS (and lots of patience).
+Instead, customize the site by editing image files and the locale file.
+This difference affords translation and customization with a pretty basic knowledge of HTML and CSS.

 • The Cloudinary add-on is not used.
 However, the add-on is still referenced in the code, in case you wish to enable the functionality.
 In other words, you do not need to pay for the premium add-on if you leave things as they are currently configured.

 • City72 currently assumes that the site you are creating is for a city.
 Since all of the text here is editable, this codebase could more readily be adapted for a county, organization, or other community.

 • This codebase requires a little more technical know-how but offers much more flexibility in terms customization and localization.
+It also uses a more recent version of Rails.

 ---

 # Deploy on Heroku

-Deploying to Heroku is the quickest way to launch an instance this site that you can adapt for your own community.
+Deploying to Heroku is the quickest way to launch an instance of this site.

 1. [Fork this repository](https://github.com/gnv-org/gnv#fork-destination-box).

 2. From your new GitHub repository, press the button below to deploy to heroku:

      [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)